nguyenductrungtlu36/devops-mock-project/README.md

 `JENKINS_URL/multibranch-webhook-trigger/invoke?token=[Trigger token]`

 In there:
-  - `JENKINS_URL` here is the path of jenkins
+  - `JENKINS_URL` here is the path of jenkins.
-  - `Trigger token` this is the token created at `Scan Multibranch Pipeline Triggers`
+  - `Trigger token` this is the token created at `Scan Multibranch Pipeline Triggers`.

 After the webhook is completed, all commits will automatically deploy to Jenkins Server.

 ## Kubernetes Deployment
-- After building EKS cluster using terraform, we will connect and get data into the EKS cluster on the Server
+- After building EKS cluster using terraform, we will connect and get data into the EKS cluster on the Server.

-- We run the following commands to get the contexts and update the config file
+- We run the following commands to get the contexts and update the config file:
     ```
     sudo aws eks --region ap-southeast-1 update-kubeconfig --name eks_cluster
-    arn:aws:eks:ap-southeast-1:381492155480:cluster/eks_cluster
+    sudo arn:aws:eks:ap-southeast-1:381492155480:cluster/eks_cluster
     sudo kubectl config get-contexts
     ```

-- And finally we commit the code and watch them automatically deploy to the K8s cluster
+- And finally we commit the code and watch them automatically deploy to the K8s cluster.

+***Deploying work automatically will help minimize errors and save time for users.
+I hope this project will help people better understand a CICD stream***